rdkcentral/firebolt-apis/requirements/specifications/intents/command-and-control.md

         }
     }
 }
 ```

+TODO: send closed captions vs subtitles

-Speed is a float in the range of -10 to 10, with negative values
+Speed is a float in the range of 0 (non-includsive) to 10 (inclusive),
-denoting backwards/rewind and values between -1 and 1 denoting slow
+with values between 0 and 1 denoting slow motion.
-motion.

 It is a device-level decision how to implement different speeds, however
 actual fast playback (with audio) should be used where possible and
 reasonable, e.g. a speed of 1.5 should actually be playing the video w/
 sync\'d audio, while a speed of 10 will likely be using iframes and not
 have audio.
-For speeds less than zero it is not important, and likely
+For rewind it is not important, and likely undesirable, to
-undesirable, to provide audio.
+provide audio.

+If speed is not provided then the device should cycle through a range
+of speeds defined by the device.
+This range of speeds **COULD** include
+the value `1` so that users can get back to normal speed if desired.

 ### 3.5.
 Accessibility Intents